awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

 You can either delete your scaling infrastructure or delete just your Auto Scaling group and keep your launch template to use later\.

+If you launched an instance that is not within the [AWS Free Tier](https://aws.amazon.com/free/), you should terminate your instances to prevent additional charges\.
+The EC2 instance and the data associated will be deleted\.

 **To delete your Auto Scaling group**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.